Skip to Main Content

 Information in this article was accurate at the time of original publication.
 Because information about COVID changes rapidly, we encourage you to visit the websites of the Centers for Disease Control & Prevention (CDC), World Health Organization (WHO), and your state and local government.

-COVID-19 is now in its fifth year, and the subvariants of the Omicron strain, which first emerged in 2021, continue to drive infections in the United States.
-The good news is that vaccines are still expected to be effective at preventing severe disease, hospitalization, and death from COVID.
+COVID-19 is now in its fifth year, and the subvariants of the Omicron strain continue to drive infections in the United States.
+The good news is that vaccines, which have been updated each year since 2022, are still expected to be effective at preventing severe disease, hospitalization, and death from COVID.

 In the U.S., infants, children, and adults ages 6 months and older are eligible to be vaccinated, according to the Centers for Disease Control and Prevention (CDC).